syncfusion-content/javascript-docs/js/api/ejRecurrenceEditor.md

 ### recurrenceDateGenerator(recurrenceString,startDate)
 {:#methods:recurrencedategenerator}

- Generates the collection of the date which render the Recurrence appointment.
+Generates the collection of date, that lies within the selected recurrence start and end date for which the recurrence pattern applies.

 <table class="params">
     <thead>